devstepbystep/mac-setup/L01-terminal/README set prompt.md

 Make any changes you woul like and hit the "default" button at the bottom of the list

-This will become the default profile when you open terminal next time
+This will become the default profile when you open terminal next time.